 Prior to joining IBM, Dr Bianco worked at the UCSF Department of Bioengineering and Therapeutic Science and at the UCSF Department of Microbiology and Immunology.
 At UCSF he contributed to several scientific developments in computational genomics and theoretical biology.
 Before his time at UCSF, Dr Bianco worked at the College of William and Mary, where he modeled the spread of multistrain diseases with interacting strains, focusing on dengue fever.

 Dr Bianco is IBM PI and site director of the Center for Cellular Construction, an NSF Science and Technology Center in partnership with UC San Francisco, UC Berkeley, Stanford University, SF State University and the SF Exploratorium.
 The center aims at transforming cell biology into an engineering discipline.
-Dr Bianco is also currently PI of a DARPA Center grant in collaboration with UC San Francisco and the University of Haifa, which aims at understanding the design principles of viral Defective Interfering Particles to use them as antiviral therapy.

 He is a TED speaker with over 1M views, leader of one of 2018 IBM's 5-in-5, the 5 projects which will change the world in the next 5 years according to IBM, and a honorary visiting lecturer for the Society for Industrial and Applied Mathematics, for his standing in the field of dynamical systems and his commitment to education.

 Dr Bianco has published several peer-reviewed papers in international journals.
 A complete list can be found at his Google Scholar profile.